MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/hp-service-manager-integration-pack.md

 ## Exposing Required Fields

 If an activity reports an error and indicates that a required field must be specified but the IP doesn't provide the field in the user interface, the field must be exposed through the HP Service Manager Web service API.
-To expose the field complete the following procedure:
+To expose the field, complete the following procedure:

 #### To expose a required field